kittenbothk/kittenbothk-Eng/futureboard/micropython/api16.md

 ## Import KOI Library

-Import SugarASR library to make use of its functions.
+Import KOI library to make use of its functions.

     from futureKOI import KOI